su2code/su2code.github.io/_docs_v7/Quick-Start.md

 ## Goals

-Upon completing this simple tutorial, the user will be familiar with performing the flow and continuous adjoint simulation of external, inviscid flow around a 2D geometry and be able to plot both the flow solution and the surface sensitivities that result.
+Upon completing this simple tutorial, the user will be familiar with performing the flow and continuous (and/or discrete) adjoint simulation of external, inviscid flow around a 2D geometry and be able to plot both the flow solution and the surface sensitivities that result.
 The specific geometry chosen for the tutorial is the NACA 0012 airfoil.
 Consequently, the following capabilities of SU2 will be showcased in this tutorial:

-- Steady, 2D, Euler and Continuous Adjoint Euler equations
+- Steady, 2D, Euler and Continuous/Discrete Adjoint Euler equations
 - Multigrid
 - JST numerical scheme for spatial discretization
 - Euler implicit time integration